congncif/PagingDataController/README.md

 ## License

-PagingDataControllerExtension is available under the MIT license.
+PagingDataController is available under the MIT license.
 See the LICENSE file for more info.